mvanthoor/rustic-book/src/appendix/bitwise_operations.md

 (LSB).

 > Note: When talking about bit sets, the Least Significant Bit (LSB) on the
-> right can be called "First bit", referring to the fact that it is the
+> right can be called "First bit" or "bit 1", referring to the fact that it
-> first bit in the set.
-It can also be called "Bit 0" or even "0th Bit",
+> is the first bit in the set.
+It can also be called "0th bit" or "bit 0",
 > because it is at location 0 in the set.

+> This can be very confusing, so keep this in mind.
+I try to be consistent
+> and talk about bit location instead of bit number, so in the case of this
+> book, the LSB is called "the bit at location 0", or "bit 0".
+It has the
+> advantage of not having to think about subtracting 1 from the bit number
+> all the time, to know at which location a bit is.
 >
-> Because "First bit" and "Bit 0" are equivalent, this means that "Second
-> bit" and "Bit 1" are also equivalent.
-This can be very confusing, so keep
-> this in mind.
-I try to be consistent and talk about bit location instead
-> of bit number.
-It has the advantage of not having to think about
-> subtracting 1 from the bit number all the time, to know at which location
-> a bit is.
->
 > When reading articles about bitwise operations and manipulations, just
-> make sure you know if the author is talking about bit locations or bit
+> make sure you know if the author is talking about bit locations (LSB =
-> numbers.
+> bit 0) or bit numbers (LSB = 1st bit / bit 1).

 ## Left and right shift